kimptoc/WoWActivityChromeExt-/README.md

 TODO

-* when button clicked
-  * open new tab showing corresponding WAF page
 * handle guilds too
 * how to get correct locale - is there a good default in WAF?
 Or leave it to user to switch?
 * tweak button based on url